 - Include an offer only for email recipients.

 - Make sure your subject line rocks.
-Check out this from Marketing Sherpa.

 - Follow CAN-SPAM guidelines and always offer an opt-out.